okta/okta-sdk-nodejs/README.md

 #### Create a Group

-The [Groups: Add Group] API allows you to create Groups, and this is wrapped by `client.createGroup(:newGroup)`:
+The [Groups: Add Group] API allows you to create Groups, and this is wrapped by `client.groupApi.createGroup(:newGroup)`:

 ```javascript
 const newGroup = {